01:447:430 EFFECTIVE COMMUNICATION SKILLS IN GENETICS

 Exams, Assignments, and Grading Policy

-1) Project narrative, research question and hypothesis (PRH) (Total= 8%)
+25%- Writing section including project narrative, research question and hypothesis (PRH) and editing/revisions

-25%- Poster section: final poster and poster session
+25%- Poster section including final poster and poster presentation

 Scientific Writing and Communication: Papers, Proposals, and Presentations (Fourth edition), Angelika H. Hofmann, Oxford University Press, 2019; ISBN: 9780190063283.